data-apis/array-api/spec/API_specification/array_object.md

 (method-__bool__)=
 ### \_\_int\_\_(x, /)

-Converts a dimension-0 integer array into a Python `bool` object.
+Converts a dimension-0 boolean array into a Python `bool` object.

 #### Parameters